euro-cordex/py-cordex-data/README.md

 # py-cordex-data
-data repository for py-cordex test data
+data repository for py-cordex and cmor-check test data